 He began studying film at Savannah Arts Academy in coastal Georgia and continued honing his craft at Appalachian State University.
-Since then, his work has taken him from the Rockies to Alaska to remote Himalayan villages, where he directed his first feature documentary, Helambu.
+Since then, his work has taken him from the Rockies to Alaska to remote Himalayan villages, where he co-directed his first feature documentary, Helambu.

 At the core of his work is a love for stories about resilience.
 Whether it’s people pushing themselves, wild landscapes that stir something deep, or communities preserving their traditions, his goal is always the same: to create films that feel real and stay with you.